 Purchasing an entire animal is an efficient way to buy and drives down the cost of more expensive cuts of meat, meaning that you can get more bang for your buck with every order.
 Why not make a deal with a local butcher or farmer, guaranteeing them a certain amount of business in exchange for a good price?
 Nose-to-tail cooking can also prove highly profitable, with the potential for a significant mark-up on finished dishes made from traditionally cheaper cuts.

-2. Minimises waste
+2. Minimises waste in your supply chain

 Every business across the hospitality and foodservice sector has a responsibility to operate in a more environmentally-conscious manner.
 Not only is this demanded from the HaFS in an ethical sense, but from a legal and business perspective, too: with the Corporate Sustainability Reporting Directive coming into effect from January 2024 and the likelihood of further legislation down the line, those companies who aren’t actively measuring and reducing their carbon emissions, water use and waste generation will soon be dealing with significant legislative and financial repercussions.